Wait a second...

 Annotation

-Contact supervisor Study place: Department of Mathematics, Informatics and Cybernetics, FCE, VŠCHT Praha
+Study place: Department of Physics and Measurement, FCE, VŠCHT Praha

 Annotation

-Contact supervisor Study place: Department of Physics and Measurement, FCE, VŠCHT Praha
+Study place: Department of Mathematics, Informatics and Cybernetics, FCE, VŠCHT Praha

 Supervisor: doc.
 Ing.
 Jaromír Kukal, Ph.D.